 INTERPRETATION

-30. In this Schedule, references to entering on and taking possession of land do not include doing so under article 7 (temporary use of land in connection with the development and the associated development) of the Network Rail (Old Oak Common Great Western Mainline Track Access) Order 202[ ].
+30. In this Schedule, references to entering on and taking possession of land do not include doing so under article 7 (temporary use of land in connection with the development) of the Network Rail (Old Oak Common Great Western Mainline Track Access) Order 202[ ].
+[NRF: the title of Art 7 has now been changed to delete the words “and the associated development”.
+Retaining the reference here is therefore incorrect]

 Application of the 1981 Act